Public Outage Map

 - Never walk into areas where crews are at work.
 If you are driving near work crews, obey road signs and proceed cautiously.

 - Never use water on electrical equipment or wires.
 Use a dry chemical fire extinguisher.

-- Never issue a portable generator indoors, including inside a garage or other enclosed or partially closed area as it could cause Carbon monoxide (CO) poisoning.
+- Never use a portable generator indoors, including inside a garage or other enclosed or partially closed area as it could cause Carbon monoxide (CO) poisoning.

 Can I use my barbeque or camping equipment inside during an outage?

 Never use barbeques, propane or kerosene heaters indoors.
 They are for outdoor use only.
 Portable stoves, lamps and other camping equipment can be useful during an outage.
 However, to avoid any risk of fire or to your health, make sure fuels and equipment are stored in a garage or shed separate from your home.

 What should I do if I see a downed powerline?

 Ice storms, high winds or tree limbs can bring down power lines.
 Never assume that a wire is dead.
 Please call us at 1-519-886-5090 to tell us about the wires or report them to the police as soon as possible.
 If a power line falls on your car while you are in the car, stay inside until an emergency crew removes the line.
 If you have to get out, jump clear without touching the car and the ground at the same time.
 After jumping, keep your feet together and shuffle away until you are at least 10m away from the wire.

 Why should I stay away from downed powerlines?

 You must never touch or go near a fallen wire, even if it is on the ground.
 Fallen wires may still be live and could cause serious injury or even death.
 If you see a fallen line, stay at least 10 metres away and secure the area.
 Please notify us by calling 519-886-5090 or report downed wires to the police as soon as possible.